innoq/innoq-bootstrap-theme/README.md

     npm install innoq-bootstrap-theme --save

-If you installed this theme with NPM you can import the source files to your Sass manifest (e.g. `index.scss`) as well.
+If you like to use this theme in your own Sass code and installed this theme with NPM you can import the source files to your manifest (e.g. `index.scss`) as well.

     @import "innoq-bootstrap-theme/src/styles/index.scss";